inngest/inngest/pages/blog/_posts/openai-durable-functions-with-inngest.md

 ![The GPT-driven workflows page](/assets/blog/openai-durable-functions-with-inngest/prompt-examples.png)

-## Why generate code?
+## Imagination-driven documentation

-Most platform documentation deals with directly or indirectly teaching users concepts embedded in that platform’s DNA.
+Most platform documentation deals with directly or indirectly teaching the reader concepts embedded in that platform’s DNA.
 Often—and especially in the case of platforms with SDKs such as Inngest—this is achieved using code examples as the major talking point.
 These can, however, be difficult to parse depending on the reader.

 These written examples, like most documentation, are static; one key example must serve many readers, and those readers must make an extra jump in their heads to attribute the code they’re reading and the concept they are learning to the final problem they’re trying to solve.

 When communicating verbally, it’s much easier to give somebody an understanding of a concept by relating it to the one piece of the puzzle they already know.
 Similarly, by generating code upfront, the reader can apply their specific context to the platform straight away without that second hop.

+## Challenges of building with AI

+As AI's immediate practical applications grow and grow, developers are rushing to leverage the technology where they can.
+Utilising the pressured current services available, however, isn't an easy ride.

+- Responses can be exceedingly slow (over a minute!)
+- Timeouts or other errors can cause requests to fail altogether
+- Limited input sizes require splitting work in to multiple requests

+This is not dissimilar to the handling of any API, though most requirements for reliably working with services such as OpenAI use tooling outside that of common serverless platforms.

+We've been watching and helping developers leverage Inngest to achieve reliable AI usage with OpenAI and other such services.
+Our strong ties with serverless platforms such as [Vercel](https://vercel.com/integrations/inngest) (check out our [Quick start tutorial](/docs) to get started) means that these complex, reliable flows can exist in your codebase with no infrastructure requirements whatsoever.

-## How it’s built
+## How the bot is built

-The OpenAI piece of the bot is wonderfully simple, hosted on Deno Deploy.
+The OpenAI piece of the bot is wonderfully simple, hosted on [Deno Deploy](https://deno.com/deploy).

 1. User submits a prompt
 2. Merge the user’s prompt with a prompt engineered to teach Codex details of the Inngest SDK